jspinak/brobot/docs/docs/03-core-library/tutorials/tutorial-claude-automator/transitions.md

 ## Benefits of @TransitionSet Approach

 1. **Better Organization**: All transitions for a state in ONE place
-2. **Clearer Intent**: FromTransitions vs ToTransition makes flow obvious
+2. **Clearer Intent**: FromTransitions vs IncomingTransition makes flow obvious
 3. **Less Boilerplate**: No manual StateTransitions builders
 4. **Compile-Time Safety**: IDE immediately shows if states don't exist
 5. **Easier Testing**: Each transition method can be tested independently